-27For other countries, the sum of our bilateral valuation effects can differ substantially.
-The discrepancy is largest for China where aggregate equity data indicate a small valuation loss of \$12 billions, while our cumulated bilateral valuations report a gain of \$186 billions.
+31For other countries, the sum of our bilateral valuation effects can differ substantially.
+The discrepancy is largest for China where aggregate equity data indicate a small valuation loss of \$-12 billions, while our cumulated bilateral valuations report a gain of \$184 billions.
 Besides measurement issues, the difference could be due in part to valuation losses that China experienced against countries not included in our sample.

-long equity positions vis-a-vis each of the other geographical entities in our sample, suffered across the board losses.
-Furthermore, after controlling for their bilateral equity portfolio gain against the US, all other advanced economies except Japan also made losses on their net equity position, reflecting their overall short equity position vis-a-vis the US and long position against the rest of the world.
-The case of the UK is particularly interesting.
-It registers one of the biggest gain on its portfolio equity (\$198 billions) and is characterized by a massive short position vis a vis the US and a somewhat smaller short position vis a vis the Euro Area and Canada.
-Emerging markets, on the other hand, tend to be short equity vis a vis most of their partners, and as a result, benefited from the worldwide fall in equity markets.
+registers one of the biggest gains on its portfolio equity (\$198 billions) and is characterized by a massive short position vis-à-vis the US and a somewhat smaller short position vis-à-vis the Euro Area and Canada.
+Emerging markets, on the other hand, tend to be short equity vis-à-vis most of their partners, and as a result, benefited from the worldwide fall in equity markets.
 This is particularly clear for the BRIC countries (Brazil, Russia, India and China) who make gains on most of their bilateral net equity positions.